-- Orthodontic treatment: You may need to see a caregiver who fixes damaged or broken teeth.
+Orthodontic treatment: You may need to see a healthcare provider who fixes damaged or broken teeth.
 Orthodontic treatment may also be done if your teeth do not line up correctly when you close your jaw after your injury.

-- Reconstructive surgery: Reconstructive surgery may be needed to fix areas of your face that are misshapen by your injury.
-Your caregiver may need to remove pieces of your broken facial bones and replace them with a graft.
+> - Reconstructive surgery: Reconstructive surgery may be needed to fix areas of your face that are misshapen by your injury.
+Your healthcare provider may need to remove pieces of your broken facial bones and replace them with a graft.
 A graft is healthy bone taken from another area of your body or from a donor (another person).

+>

-How can I care for myself at home?
+> How can I care for myself at home?

+>

-- Apply ice: Ice helps decrease swelling and pain.
+> - Apply ice: Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your face for 15 to 20 minutes every hour as directed.

-- Keep your head elevated: Keep you head above the level of your heart as often as you can.
+> - Keep your head elevated: Keep you head above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your head on pillows or blankets to keep it elevated comfortably.

-- Do not put pressure on your face:
+> - Do not put pressure on your face:

-- Do not sleep on the injured side of your face.
+> - Do not sleep on the injured side of your face.
 Pressure on the area of your injury may cause further damage.

-- Sneeze with your mouth open to decrease pressure on your broken facial bones.
+> - Sneeze with your mouth open to decrease pressure on your broken facial bones.
 Too much pressure from a sneeze may cause your broken bones to move and cause more damage.

-- Try not to blow your nose because it may cause more damage if you have a fracture near your eye.
+> - Try not to blow your nose because it may cause more damage if you have a fracture near your eye.
 The pressure from blowing your nose may pinch the nerve of your eye and cause permanent damage.

-- Clean your mouth carefully: It may be hard to clean your teeth if have an injury or fracture near your mouth.
-Your caregiver will show you the best way to do this so you do not hurt yourself.
+> - Clean your mouth carefully: It may be hard to clean your teeth if have an injury or fracture near your mouth.
+Your healthcare provider will show you the best way to do this so you do not hurt yourself.
 A water pick or a child-sized soft toothbrush may work well to clean your mouth.